 What kind of investor are you?
 Now that you have opened your RDSP and money is being put in the account, you will need to decide how to invest your money.
 When you invest, you hope to get back more money than you put in.
 In other words, you want a good return on your investment.
 Investing is about choices.
 The choices you make reveal who you are as an investor.
 This is called your investor profile.
 Your investor profile may change over time, so it is good to revisit your investment choice from time to time.
 1. How much risk is right for me?

-To discover your profile, ask yourself the following questions:

-- How much risk is right for me?

-- How much am I hoping to make by investing?

-- How long do I plan to invest for?
+To discover your profile, ask yourself the following questions: How much risk is right for me?
+How much am I hoping to make by investing?
+How long do I plan to invest for?
 Your chosen financial institution will use these answers to help find the right investment for you.

-Risk is the chance you take that your investments will not meet your expectations, and may even lose money.

-2. How much am I hoping to make by investing?

-(your investment return)

-- Low risk investments are steady but provide a lower return - In most cases, to make more money, you have to take more risk - It all depends on how much you need to meet your future vision
+Definition: Risk is the chance you take that your investments will not meet your expectations, and may even lose money.
+2. How much am I hoping to make by investing? (your investment return) Low risk investments are steady but provide a lower return In most cases, to make more money, you have to take more risk It all depends on how much you need to meet your future vision

 3. How long do I plan to invest for?
 Time horizon is the number of years that you plan to invest.
 For example, saving to buy a house is a shorter-term goal.
 Saving for retirement is a long-term goal.
 Higher risk investments are often better for a longer time horizon.
 The most important thing is to talk to a financial planner.
 Once you decide what type of investor you are, you need to choose where to invest your money-you can even choose a number of different types of investments.
 The picture below shows the types of investments to make depending on your risk.
 A financial planner will be able to explain and help you choose the best investment for you.

-High Risk or Speculative Investments: Futures, Stock Options, High Yield Bonds, Precious Metals or Gems, Aggressive Growth Stocks, Emerging Markets, Mutual Funds, Collectibles, Antiques, Stamps, Small-Cap Stocks, Undeveloped Land

-Such investments may yield large gains or losses
+High Risk or Speculative Investments: Futures, StockOptions, High Yield Bonds, Precious Metals or Gems, Aggressive Growth Stocks, Emerging Markets, Mutual Funds, Collectibles, Antiques, Stamps, Small-Cap Stocks, Undeveloped LandSuch investments may yield large gains or losses Moderate Risk Investments: Blue Chip Stocks, Quality Growth Stocks, Moderate Yield Bonds, Income Producing Properties, Conservative Mutual Funds, Large-Cap Stocks, Royalty TrustsThese investments may lose money but they offer a long-term potential for higher rates of return Low Risk Investments: Strip Bonds, Bond Mutual Funds, Bankers' Acceptances, Canada Savings Bonds, Government Bonds, Corporate Bonds Cash &amp; Cash Equivalents: Ca Accounts, Guaranteed Investm Certificates, Money Market Fu Bills, Insurance nent accessible at any time (liquid).
+This is generally Low Risk

-High Risk

-Moderate Risk Investments: Blue Chip Stocks, Quality Growth Stocks, Moderate Yield Bonds, Income Producing Properties, Conservative Mutual Funds, Large-Cap Stocks, Royalty Trusts

-These investments may lose money but they offer a long-term potential for higher rates of return

-Low Risk Investments: Strip Bonds, Bond Mutual Funds, Bankers' Acceptances, Canada Savings Bonds, Government Bonds, Corporate Bonds

-It is unlikely that these investments will lose money but they tend to offer a lower potential rate of return than the higher risk investment

-Cash & Cash Equivalents: Cash, Savings Accounts, Guaranteed Investment Certificates, Money Market Funds, Treasury Bills, Insurance

-These are assets that can be made accessible at any time (liquid).
-This is generally the safest category of investment but it produces the lowest rate of return

-Low Risk